-You can use Worksheet 6 to help you run a learning workshop.
+You can use Worksheet 6 on page 63 to help you run a learning workshop.

 3.6.3 Sharing evaluation findings externally

 You can do this in a number of ways, such as:

 - putting the information on your website

 - writing an article for a newsletter or bulletin

 - · issuing a press release

 - holding an event.